danog/MadelineProtoDocs/docs/docs/ASYNC.md

 Sometimes, you have to call non-async functions in your code: that is allowed in async MadelineProto, you just have to call your functions normally without `yield`.
 However, you shouldn't do (or need to do) this, because this renders async completely useless.
-AMPHP already provides async versions of curl, `file_get_contents`, MySQL, redis, postgres, and many more native PHP functions:
+AMPHP and MadelineProto already provide async versions of curl, `file_get_contents`, MySQL, redis, postgres, and many more native PHP functions:

 ## MadelineProto and AMPHP async APIs